 1. Slack

-In complexity systems, slack absorbs shocks.
-Without slack, stress propagates instantly.
-China has buffers in state-owned banks and administrative control.
-Europe has buffers in welfare systems and automatic monetary stabilisers.
-The US, optimised for efficiency rather than resilience, has very little slack at all.
+In complex systems, slack is needed to absorb shocks.
+Without slack, stress propagates instantly through the system, wrecking havoc.
+China has buffers in state-owned banks and administrative controls, and Europe has buffers in welfare systems and automatic monetary stabilizers.
+The US, which is optimized for efficiency rather than resilience, has very little slack at all.

 Thus, a transition-stable system needs built-in excess capacity (not to waste resources, but to absorb stress).